niplav/site/considerations_on_cryonics.md

-This effect might be dampened by the consideration that most possible futures have net-negative value, but on the other hand, nearly all of those futures don't lead to reuscitation.
+This effect might be dampened by the consideration that most possible futures have net-negative value, but on the other hand, nearly all of those futures don't lead to resuscitation.

-This would mean that the probability distribution over the value of a lifeyear in the future conditional on being reuscitated could look like this:
+This would mean that the probability distribution over the value of a lifeyear in the future conditional on being resuscitated could look like this:

 	.l("nplot")